spkenv/spk/docs/ref/indexes.md

 the full package data.
 So it does not have the information needed to help other `SPK` operations, e.g. building or testing a package.

-If indexing is enabled, you have to generate an index before trying to use it in a solve.
+If indexing is enabled, the index must be generated before trying to use it in a solve.
 They are not generated on the fly (outside of tiny repositories for automated tests).